ansuini/IntrinsicDimDeep/README.md

-*Alessio Ansuini wrote the following contents: he is the only one to blame for any error in these github pages.*
+*Alessio Ansuini wrote the following contents: he is the only one to blame for any error in these **still under construction** github pages.*